Student bus pass guide

 About First Bus passes

-You'll find the pink and white buses of First Group in a number of university cities across mainland UK.
+You'll find the pink and white buses of First Group in several university cities across mainland UK.

 Plus, in some cities in the UK, they offer special deals on bus tickets.
 If you decide against a bus pass, or you're visiting a new city for a couple of days, have a look at the First Bus website to see if you can get cheap tickets with them.